AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Release Notes {#release-notes .unnumbered}

 -   5/2023 -- 0.4.2

+    -   Updated the Foreword, added a page listing some of additional books available, newsletter, website.

     -   Addition of The Teaching of the Twelve Apostles in full as an appendix.